 11] Search for the designated Windows 11 BSOD Error code

 When your PC crashes and turns black, you also receive a message that says a few lines about the issue accompanying an error code.
 The solution to this error code lies within the error message or the code it bears.

-Nowadays, Microsoft displays a QR code along with the error message.
-Scan this code and the company will redirect to a site that contains specialized troubleshooting steps.
+Nowadays, Microsoft displays a QR code along with an error message.
+Scan this code and the company will redirect you to a site that contains specialized troubleshooting steps.
 On the visited page, you will find the potential reasons that might have caused the BSOD error on Windows 11.
 The troubleshooting site also features what you can do to fix the problem at hand.

 12] Use System Restore

 Restore Points are very useful in cases where your system starts running abruptly or prevents the login screen from appearing.
-If you did have created a system restore after installing Windows 11, now is the right time to test if you can revert your PC back to that state successfully.
+If you have created a system restore after installing Windows 11, now is the right time to test if you can revert your PC back to that state successfully.

 I hope you find this article useful and easy to follow.
 Let’s know in the below comment section if you find any difficulty following the above articles.